Temporary Guardianship Agreement: Free Form for Parents Assigning Short-Term Child Care

 Temporary Guardianship Agreement

-A temporary guardianship agreement is a legal document that transfers parenting authority to a trusted adult for a defined period of time.
-This includes authority over medical, educational, and other significant decisions.
-It is broader than a minor travel consent form or a medical consent form: it covers the full scope of parenting responsibilities while the parent is unavailable.
+A temporary guardianship agreement transfers parenting authority over your minor child to a trusted adult for a defined period.
+It covers medical, educational, and other significant decisions.
+It is broader than a minor travel consent form or a medical consent form, covering the full scope of parenting responsibilities while the parent is unavailable.

 When Do You Need a Temporary Guardianship Agreement?

-- A child is living with relatives — grandparents, aunts, uncles — for an extended period
+• A child is living with relatives, such as grandparents, aunts, or uncles, for an extended period

 What Should a Temporary Guardianship Agreement Include?